All Episodes

 It's one of those little things that's making me crazy.

-And maybe you have email some of the various local hosts at the proud Rush Limbaugh radio stations who are affiliates on the EIB network, because maybe you've heard them talk as I have about the end of the decade.
+And maybe you have emailed some of the various local hosts at the proud Rush Limbaugh radio stations who are affiliates on the EIB network, because maybe you've heard them talk as I have about the end of the decade.

-There is I don't want to say there's debate because there's not, but there is doubt being expressed as to whether this is the end of the decade.
+There is, I don't want to say there's debate because there's not, but there is doubt being expressed as to whether this is the end of the decade.

 Please ride with me here.